 To change a fuse, unlock and open fuse box transparent cover.
 Pull out a blown fuse and replace it with a new one.
 Place the fuse box cover back.

-The ratings of relevant fuses are given below.
+A rating of relevant fuses is given below.

 IMPORTANT NOTICE Be sure to always have a spare set of appropriate fuses on board.